Regulatory Development and Retrospective Review Tracker

 This rulemaking involves a topic that is likely to be of particular interest to or have particular impact upon minority, low-income, tribal, and/or other vulnerable populations because:

-- The topic is likely to have the following impact: A few of the facilities affected by this action are located in an environmental justice community and environmental groups for this community have taken interest in this action.
-One of the petitions for reconsideration came from these groups.
-We plan on including the community as much as possible during the rulemaking process.
+- The topic is likely to have the following impact: A few of the facilities affected by this action are located in environmental justice communities and environmental groups for these communities have taken interest in this action.
+One of the petitions for reconsideration came from some of these groups.
+We plan on engaging the community as much as possible during the rulemaking process.

 Some of EPA's rulemakings undergo regulatory review (What's this?), as prescribed by Executive Order 12866 and coordinated by the Office of Management and Budget (OMB).
 The following list describes which of this rulemaking's stages have completed review and published in the Federal Register, if any, and provides links to the review documents where available.
 Consult the "Timeline" section of this Web page for the dates of each review.